 As it is the iconic species for Alaska, salmon is the business driver of North Pacific.
-Salmon is the largest product by value, typically accounting for more than 50 percent of the company’s annual sales.
+Salmon is the largest product by value, typically accounting for more than 50% of the company’s annual sales.
 But Garner said the salmon fisheries are more difficult to manage than quota managed fisheries, such as pollock and cod.
 Unlike the fisheries of these species whose stocks can be measured by the use of acoustic technology, there is no way to measure the salmon biomass in the ocean; they are moving around and they don’t travel in big schools.
 The state biologists can only start working when the first fish comes to shore.
 They use various inputs for making decisions on salmon management: what time and where they can be caught, when fishing has to be closed.
-If the salmon that are returning are fewer in number, there will be a sorter fishing season.
+If the salmon that are returning are fewer in number, there will be a shorter fishing season.

 Processers like North Pacific, however, have to hire all the support vessels and process workers that they need before the first fish shows up.
 “You have to go to Alaska, prepared, for whatever is coming at you,” Garner said.
-Some of the company’s plants are situated in highly remote areas where 85 percent of the salmon run is caught in less than two weeks.
+Some of the company’s plants are situated in highly remote areas where 85% of the salmon run is caught in less than two weeks.
 “Those kinds of operations are different than the operations where you have the opportunity to resupply and react to what is going on,” he continued.
 “That is why, for North Pacific, what is the most important thing we have is our people.
 We have people with years of experience in these kinds of activities.”

 Building long-term relationships with fishermen